-- 10. Upon the receipt of a complaint, the Association will appoint a Case Manager oversee the management and administration of complaints submitted in accordance with this Policy and such appointment is not appealable.
+b) Not frivolous and within the jurisdiction of this Policy, the Director will appoint a Case Manager to oversee the management and administration of complaints submitted in accordance with this Policy and such appointment is not appealable.
 The Case Manager is not required to be a member of the Association.

-The Case Manager has a responsibility to: - a) Determine whether the complaint is frivolous and within the jurisdiction of this Policy - b) Propose the use of the Association's Dispute Resolution Policy - c) Appoint the Panel, if necessary - d) Coordinate all administrative aspects and set timelines - e) Provide administrative assistance and logistical support to the Panel as required - f) Provide any other service or support that may be necessary to ensure a fair and timely proceeding Procedures - 11.
-If the Case Manager determines the complaint is: - a) Frivolous or outside the jurisdiction of this Policy, the complaint will be dismissed immediately. - b) Not frivolous and within the jurisdiction of this Policy, the Case Manager will notify the Parties the complaint is accepted and the applicable next steps. - The Case Manager's decision to accept or dismiss the complaint may not be appealed. - 13.
-After notifying the Parties the complaint has been accepted, the Case Manager will propose the Association's Dispute Resolution Policy with the objective of resolving the dispute.
+Upon appointment, the Case Manager has a responsibility to:

+- a) Propose the use of the Association's Dispute Resolution Policy - b) Appoint the Panel, if necessary - c) Coordinate all administrative aspects and set timelines - d) Provide administrative assistance and logistical support to the Panel as required - e) Provide any other service or support that may be necessary to ensure a fair and timely proceeding

+11. After notifying the Parties the complaint has been accepted, the Case Manager will propose the Association's Dispute Resolution Policy with the objective of resolving the dispute.
 If the dispute is not resolved or the parties refuse the Dispute Resolution Policy, the Case Manager will appoint a Discipline Panel, which shall consist of a single Adjudicator, to hear the complaint.
 In extraordinary circumstances, and at the discretion of the Case Manager, a Panel of three persons may be appointed to hear the complaint.
 In this event, the Case Manager will appoint one of the Panel's members to serve as the Chair.

-- 14. The Case Manager, in cooperation with the Discipline Panel, will then decide the format under which the complaint will be heard.
+12. The Case Manager, in cooperation with the Discipline Panel, will then decide the format under which the complaint will be heard.
 This decision may not be appealed.
 The format of the hearing, which may involve direct communications with the Parties, an oral in-person hearing, an oral hearing by telephone or other telecommunications, a hearing based on a review of documentary evidence submitted in advance of the hearing, or a combination of these methods.
-The hearing will be governed by the procedures that the Case Manager and the Discipline Panel deem appropriate in the circumstances, provided that: - a) The Parties will be given appropriate notice of the day, time, and place of the hearing, in the case of an oral in-person hearing, an oral hearing by telephone or other telecommunications - b) Copies of any written documents which the parties wish to have the Panel consider will be provided to all Parties in advance of the hearing and/or decision rendered - c) The Parties may be accompanied by a representative, advisor, or legal counsel at their own expense - d) The Discipline Panel may request that any other individual participate and give evidence at the hearing - e) The Discipline Panel may allow as evidence at the hearing any oral evidence and document or thing relevant to the subject matter of the complaint, but may exclude such evidence that is unduly repetitious and shall place such weight on the evidence as it deems appropriate - f) The decision will be by a majority vote of the Discipline Panel - 15.
-If the Respondent acknowledges the facts of the incident, the Respondent may waive the hearing, in which case the Discipline Panel will determine the appropriate disciplinary sanction.
-The Discipline Panel may still hold a hearing for the purpose of determining an appropriate sanction. - 16.
-If a Party chooses not to participate in the hearing, the hearing will proceed in any event. - 17.
-If a decision may affect another party to the extent that the other party would have recourse to a complaint or an appeal in their own right, that party will become a Party to the complaint in question and will be bound by the decision. - 18.
-In fulfilling its duties, the Panel may obtain independent advice.
+The hearing will be governed by the procedures that the Case Manager and the Discipline Panel deem appropriate in the circumstances, provided that:

+a) The Parties will be given appropriate notice of the day, time, and place of the hearing, in the case of an oral in-person hearing, an oral hearing by telephone or other telecommunications b) Copies of any written documents which the parties wish to have the Panel consider will be provided to all Parties in advance of the hearing and/or decision rendered c) The Parties may be accompanied by a representative, advisor, or legal counsel at their own expense d) The Discipline Panel may request that any other individual participate and give evidence at the hearing e) The Discipline Panel may allow as evidence at the hearing any oral evidence and document or thing relevant to the subject matter of the complaint, but may exclude such evidence that is unduly repetitious and shall place such weight on the evidence as it deems appropriate f) The decision will be by a majority vote of the Discipline Panel

+13. If the Respondent acknowledges the facts of the incident, the Respondent may waive the hearing, in which case the Discipline Panel will determine the appropriate disciplinary sanction.
+The Discipline Panel may still hold a hearing for the purpose of determining an appropriate sanction.

+14. If a Party chooses not to participate in the hearing, the hearing will proceed in any event.

+15. If a decision may affect another party to the extent that the other party would have recourse to a complaint or an appeal in their own right, that party will become a Party to the complaint in question and will be bound by the decision.

+16. In fulfilling its duties, the Panel may obtain independent advice.